MAPGuide

 Equitable Access Framework & Global Licensing Principles

 Universities Allied for Essential Medicines (UAEM) is global network of university students promoting global access to university healthcare innovations.
-UAEM has developed an Equitable Technology Access Framework which sets out goals, principles and modalities for tech transfer.
-UAEM has also written a Global Access Licensing (GAL) Toolkit which provides examples of terms that can be included in university license agreements to ensure access to and affordability of resulting products.
+UAEM has developed a Global Access Licensing (GAL) Toolkit which provides examples of terms that can be included in university license agreements.
+UAEM also publishes Global Health Grades for research universities in several countries.

 University of British Columbia